marvin-ong/retail_analysis_Walmart/README.md

 Data Dictionary

-Ticket #: Ticket number assigned to each complaint Customer Complaint: Description of complaint
+Ticket #: Ticket number assigned to each complaint <br>
+Customer Complaint: Description of complaint
 Date: Date of complaint
 Time: Time of complaint